More from the Data Explorer:

 Fewer birds at Palomarin

 One way to measure the abundance of the local bird community is the number of birds captured as part of our long-term mist-netting and banding study.
 The bird community changes with the seasons as migrants come and go, so we examine total capture rates of individual birds during each season and overall in each year.
-Capture rates have declined overall, and especially during the fall season.
+Capture rates have declined overall, especially during the fall season, but these declines may be stabilizing.

 Select lines at top right to view capture rates by season.